The Quest for Work-Life Balance in the 24/7 Restaurant Industry

 Whatever “it” is, balancing “it” with work never seems to even out.
 One is always over taking the other.
 Work-life balance is not so much about balance at all – it’s a negotiation.
 Especially in the 24/7/365 restaurant industry where it’s typical for chefs to work from open to close, managers to stay until the wee hours, and servers to work split shifts.
 They do all this while trying to maintain relationships outside the restaurant during what often seems like backwards hours.

 While there are myriad more statistics that prove work-life balance is necessary, it’s no secret the consequences of a work-work majority are detrimental to any business: burnout, employee dissatisfaction, resentment, high turnover.
 The good news is that managers’ mentality seems to be changing.
-Decision makers are starting to recognize that – surprise, surprise – a healthy work-life balance yields better results for employers, and an unhealthy balance, well, drastically reduces their effectiveness.
+Decision makers are starting to recognize and write about finding a healthy work-life balance in business management books.
+Surprise, surprise – balancing personal life with work achieves better results for employers, and an unhealthy balance, well, drastically reduces their effectiveness.

 Here are a few things you can do as a restaurant employer and request as an employee to make work-life balance a part of your work experience.